Our commitment to keeping you safe

 ON BOARD THE AIRCRAFT

-All airlines, including Easyjet, Air Corsica and British Airways, have introduced additional safety measures to minimise the risk of infection and protect you at every stage.
+All airlines, including Easyjet, TUI and British Airways, have introduced additional safety measures to minimise the risk of infection and protect you at every stage.
 Please take a little time to familiarise yourself with the policy of the airline you will be flying with.

 - We expect boarding to be done in groups.
 You will be notified when it is your turn to board your flight